sanchit-sinha/CP/FIND_TESTCASE/README.md

 - Clone the repository into your local system
 - Code gen.cpp , correct.cpp , incorrect.cpp
 - Run the script(after giving it execute permission)

+  Check the input over which your program is failing in file named "input"